The Case For Neuroplastic Pain

 • Structural Pain: Pain that is directly-connected to a bodily injury or abnormality.
 Think about the pain when you've broken a bone or sprained your ankle.
 Structural pain is normal and healthy in acute injury situations, like the examples I mentioned above.

 • Neuroplastic Pain: Pain that’s caused when the brain misinterprets safe signals from the body as if they're dangerous.
-Neuroplastic pain is remarkably common in chronic pain situations, and working with this type of pain is the focus of PRT.
+With neuroplastic pain you can think of that internal alarm system as being stuck on “on,” very often by mistake.
+This type of pain is remarkably common in chronic pain situations, and is very often a factor even when there’s clear evidence that long-term pain situations are connected to structural factors.
+Working with neuroplastic pain is the focus of PRT.

 Structural pain is in many ways very straightforward — you’ve injured something and your body’s telling you it’s dangerous if you use it.